 - Serve as a snack.

 - For seasoning use just green chilies or combination of green chilies, black pepper and chili powder.
-Some chat masala might also be a nice variation.
+Some chat masala might be a nice variation as well.

 - If you do not have fire roasted frozen corn, roast corn on the cob on direct fire, let cool and then cut the kernels from the cob.
 Follow the above recipe, skipping the microwave step.